annatretyakova12/bublik/README.md

 ```

 ## PostgreSQL To PostgreSQL

 ![PostgreSQL To PostgreSQL](/sql/PostgreSQLToPostgreSQL.png)

-The objective is to migrate table <strong>Source</strong> to table <strong>target</strong> from one PostgreSQL database to another.
-To simplify test case we're using same database
+The goal is to migrate <strong>Source</strong> table to <strong>Target</strong> table from one PostgreSQL database to another.
+To simplify test case we're using same database.

-### Prepare PostgreSQL To PostgreSQL environment
+### Environment

-All activities are reproducible in docker containers
+Use docker containers for all steps.

 ```
 git clone https://github.com/dimarudik/bublik.git
 cd bublik/
 ```

 ```
 mvn -f bublik/pom.xml clean install -DskipTests